KitMcDermott/DM6053-Ideation-and-Prototyping-SP17-Duff/syllabus.md

 * Also check the syllabus and weekly posting for more specific break-down of what will be covered the following week.

 #### Readings
-* Information on how to access texts can be found at [readings.md](readings.md)
-* Also check the syllabus and weekly posting for more specific break-down of what will be due the following week.
+* Check the syllabus pdf and weekly posting on github for more specific break-down of what will be due the following week, including links to readings.